 “The Bags are so thankful they can play.
 I’m sure they’ll be happy to open for the Crowd.
 If the Weirdos don’t show, I’ve got a couple of English songs I can do with the Bags.
 Then you’ll be the headliner.
 Is it okay that we use your amps?
 All we brought were guitars and drums.”

 Nicky and I bring the drums and equipment in and start to set up.
 The kids discover the beer and lose some of their shyness with us Hollywood types.
 Nicky starts doing the drum intro to Sham’s ‘If the Kids are United…’ I show a kid how the guitar part goes, getting him to sing the one line chorus over and over.
 Some of the kids know about Sham 69 and join us in singing.
 I let the kid use my SG and he plays while his friends sing.
 They actually appear to like one another.
-They’ll never be surfers.
+They can never be surfers.
 By 4 o’clock there are about thirty people there.
 The LMPs show up.
 Kurt instantly recognizes interlopers.
 I interrupt his door bouncer routine, giving Eddie twenty dollars to go purchase 3 more cases of PBR.
 As they leave, I explain to Kurt that they were the ones who put out the word at the Starwood about the party, showing him the flyer Steve gave me.

 “I guess they’re okay,” Kurt is hedging his bets on the survival of his parent’s home.